-Firstly, my favourite thing about Busuu is that it lets you sign in with google rather than having to create an account.
+Another great Spanish learning app is Busuu.
+Firstly, our favourite thing about Busuu is that it lets you sign in with google rather than having to create an account.
 I hate language apps that make you create a new account when you use them because you just end up with a load of password to remember, so this is something I really like about Busuu.

 Busuu takes you through modules with increasing difficult like other language apps.
 If you get stuck there are grammar tips in the corner.
 Most of the app is free, however you have to pay to access the premium course which isn’t as appealing as when you have Duolingo giving away pretty much everything for free.